catalystneuro/tqdm_publisher/README.md

 ```
 ## Getting Started
 ### Basic Usage
-To monitor the progress of an existing `tqdm` progress bar, simply swap the `tqdm`and `TQDMPublisher` constructors.
-Then, declare a callback function to handle progress updates, and subscribe it to the `TQDMPublisher` updates using the `subscribe` method _before iteration begins_.
+To monitor the progress of an existing `tqdm` progress bar, simply swap the `tqdm`and `TQDMProgressPublisher` constructors.
+Then, declare a callback function to handle progress updates, and subscribe it to the `TQDMProgressPublisher` updates using the `subscribe` method _before iteration begins_.

 #### Original Code
 ```python